gbbr/mocks/README.md

 	// Remote network & address for the connection RemoteNetwork, RemoteAddress string

-	// Incoing messages will be written to this buffer Incoming bytes.Buffer
+	// Incoming messages will be written to this buffer Incoming bytes.Buffer

 	// Outgoing messages will be read from this buffer